Pengyu-Jin/CS50P-2022/README.md

 # CS50’s Introduction to Programming with Python

-### These are my solutions for CS50's Introduction to Programming with Python 2022.
+### These are my solutions for CS50's Introduction to Programming with Python 2022.Just for information.

 ### 🏠Course Website: [CS50P 2022](https://cs50.harvard.edu/python/2022/)